Karnataka: Rahul Gandhi lauds opposition unity to defeat BJP, says PM Modi leads like a ‘dictator’

 — Congress Live (@INCIndiaLive) May 19, 2018

 In a dramatic turn of events, Yeddyurappa stepped down as Chief Minister without facing a trust vote.
 “I am going to resign as chief minister….I will go to Raj Bhavan and submit my resignation,” he told the Assembly after an emotionally-charged speech.
-His resignation paves the way for the formation of a government led by JD(S) state chief H D Kumaraswamy, who has the backing of the Congress.
+The 75-year-old Lingayat stalwart’s resignation paves way for the formation of a government led by JD(S) state chief H D Kumaraswamy, who has the backing of the Congress.
 The newly-formed alliance has claimed support of 117 MLAs in the 224-member House with an effective strength of 221.

-Gandhi claimed that BJP-RSS do not respect the country’s institutions.
+Gandhi also accused the BJP and RSS of attacking the country’s institutions.
 “Did you notice that after the entire exercise in Karnataka Vidhan Sabha, the BJP legislators and speaker chose to leave the house before the national anthem?
 It shows they can disrespect any institution if in power, both BJP & RSS have disrespected institutions,” the Congress president said.
 “My message to the Prime Minister is that he is not bigger than the institutions of his country, not bigger than the people of his country, not bigger than the courts in this country.”

 The Karnataka assembly elections, held on May 12, threw up a fractured verdict with BJP emerging as the single largest party in the state assembly polls, winning 104 seats.
 The Congress and the JD(S) won 78 and 37 seats respectively and announced a post-poll alliance as they staked claim to form the government.